Germany Guide

 BaFin Regulation and German Tax Law

-BaFin directly regulates financial services in Germany under the MiFID II framework.
+BaFin directly regulates financial services in Germany under the European regulation framework.
 German traders can also access brokers regulated by other EU authorities (CySEC, FCA) under EU passporting rules.
 Trading profits in Germany are subject to Kapitalertragssteuer (capital gains tax) of 25% plus solidarity surcharge, totaling approximately 26.375%.
 Losses can offset gains within the same year.

 Choosing a Broker from Germany